looker/custom_visualizations_v2/src/examples/kepler/README.md

 Currently these are the rules for using various columns as different type of geo data points.

-If column name contains a certain substring then it's assumed to be the following geo data type:
+If column name contains a certain string then it's assumed to be the following geo data type:

 - "latitude", "lat" – Latitude float value
 - "longitude", "lon", "lon" – Longitude float value
 - "pos", "loc" – Latitude + longitude separated with a comma
 - "geom", "route" – GeoJSON as string

-If these don't cover your use cases the values are exposed as visualization config fields (with the above values set as default).
+If these don't cover your use cases, the values are exposed as visualization config fields (with the above values set as default).

+### Trip timestamps

+If there are `LineString` features, we'll look for `start` and `end` or `duration` in the names of properties in the same row or the feature itself and if they are found, try to parse them as date and use that interval to enrich the points in the `LineString` so that Kepler can animate these as trips.
+For more info see [Trip layer in Kepler docs](https://github.com/keplergl/kepler.gl/blob/master/docs/user-guides/c-types-of-layers/k.trip.md#how-to-use-trip-layer-to-animate-path).

 ## Custom style